orosolin2/power-bi/Book The Definitive Guide to DAX/chapter-03.md

 ## Chapter 3: Using basic table functions

 <p>
-  You cannot assign a table expression directly to a measure or to a calculated column.
+  You cannot assign a table expression directly to a measure or to a calculated column.</br>
 </p>

 ```